I have been using 48 Mobile for about a month now and it’s time for a review.

 The network claims to have 98% of population coverage.
-As I’ve stated the networks uses Three Mobile, and is also owned by Three Mobile.
+As I’ve stated the network uses Three Mobile and is also owned by Three Mobile.

-On their website, they have a coverage map which claims 99.84% population coverage for voice and text.
+On their website, they have a coverage map that claims 99.84% population coverage for voice and text.

 99.7% for 3G data and 98.6% for 4G data.